GreptimeTeam/docs/docs/installation/download-pre-built.md

 curl -L https://raw.githubusercontent.com/GreptimeTeam/greptimedb/develop/scripts/install.sh | sh
 ```

-When the download is finished, the binary `greptime` will store in your current directory.
+When the download is complete, the binary file `greptime` will be stored in your current directory.

 You can run the GreptimeDB in standalone mode: